-Of course, "seb" is an agreement with.
-So the reason why I gave you the sentence "Seema ne seb khaye" or "Raju ne chai banayi" one of the reasons why I wanted you to take a look at that sentence is, when we talk about subject, many a times we do not look at 2 parts of subjects, one is semantic content of a subject and the other is grammatical component of the subject.
+Professor: Of course.
+Same is in agreement with.
+So, the reason why I gave you the sentence, Sima ne seb khaye or Raju ne chae banayi.
+One of the reasons why I wanted you to take a look at that sentence is when you talk about subjects, many times we do not look at two parts of subjects.
+One is the semantic content of a subject and the other is the grammatical component of a subject.

-By now, you have seen independence of syntax, right.
-By now you have seen a sentence which is, the all that you need to make a sentence is its grammatical component.
-Even if a sentence does not make much sense like "Colorless green ideas sleep furiously" "A dog was reading a newspaper in the library in the night" right.
-These things these sentences do not make any sense, and still they are grammatical sentences.

-The fact that syntax is independent of meaning okay makes us think little bit harder at a point that there are 2 parts of subject; one is its semantic content, so a word which is semantically a subject is called a logical subject okay.
-So in a sentence like "Raju ne chai banayi", "Raju" is still a logical subject, but grammatically speaking the subject is the noun that agrees with the verb, which happens to be "chai" in this sentence.
+By now, you have seen the independence of syntax.
+By now, you have seen a sentence, which is, all that you need to make a sentence is its grammatical component.
+Even if a sentence does not make much sense like colorless green ideas sleep furiously.
+A dog was reading a newspaper in the library at the night.
+These things, these sentences do not mean any sense, they do not make any sense, still they are grammatical sentences.
+The fact that syntax is independent of meaning makes us think a little bit harder at a point that there are two parts of subjects.
+One is its semantic content.
+So, a word which is semantically a subject is called a logical subject.

-If you put all these things together, you can see that in many languages of the world many a times rather 99% of time or maybe little less or little more, both logical subject and grammatical subject are in one word therefore, we do not need to separate them to see 2 parts.
-However, in some cases you can categorically see logical subject is something else and grammatical subject is something else.
+So, in a sentence like Raju ne chae banai, Raju is still a logical subject, but grammatically speaking, the subject is the noun that agrees with the verb, which happens to be chae in this sentence.
+If you put all these things together, you can see that in many languages of the world, many times, rather 99 percent of times or maybe little less or little more, both logical subject and grammatical subject are in one word.
+Therefore, we do not need to separate them to see two parts.
+However, in some cases you can categorically see a logical subject is something else and a grammatical subject is something else.

-Sir, what will be the predicate in this sentence?
+Student: What will be the predicate in this sentence?